mozilla/telemetry-airflow/README.md

 docker-compose exec web airflow test example spark 20180101
 ```

-### Testing Dev Changes

-*Note: This only works for `telemetry-batch-view` jobs*

-A dev changes can be run by simply changing the `DEPLOY_TAG` environment variable
-to whichever upstream branch you've pushed your local changes to.

-Afterwards, you're going to need to:`make clean` and `make build` and `nohup make up &`

-From there, you can either set the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` in the
-Dockerfile and run `make up` to get a local UI and run from there, or you can follow the
-testing instructions above and use `make run`.

 ### Testing GKE Jobs (including BigQuery-etl changes)

 For now, follow the steps outlined here to create a service account: https://bugzilla.mozilla.org/show_bug.cgi?id=1553559#c1.

 Enable that service account in Airflow with the following:

 ```
 make build && make up
 ./bin/add_gcp_creds $GOOGLE_APPLICATION_CREDENTIALS